The Bayesian Approach To Inverse Problems: Common Structure

+\item As mentioned in the previous susbection concerning well-posedness, the Fernique Theorem can frequently be used to establish integrability conditions, such as those in the two preceding theorems when $\mu_0$ is Gaussian.

-\begin{remark} Using the ideas underlying Remark \ref{r:4.7x}, this result enables us to translate errors arising from approximation of the forward problem into errors in the Bayesian solution of the inverse problem.
+\item Using the ideas underlying Remark \ref{r:4.7x}, the preceding theorem enables us to translate errors arising from approximation of the forward problem into errors in the Bayesian solution of the inverse problem.
 Furthermore, the errors in the forward and inverse problems scale the same way with respect to $N$.
-For functions $f$ which are in $L^2_{\mu}$ and $L^2_{\mu^N}$, uniformly with respect to $N$, the closeness of the Hellinger metric implies closeness of expectations of $f$:
+For functions $f$ which are in $L^2_{\mu}$ and $L^2_{\mu^N}$, uniformly with respect to $N$, the closeness of the \as{Hellinger metric} implies closeness of expectations of $f$: